 If you're the kind of person who lingers over coffee, plays backgammon for three hours, and doesn't check your email all weekend, this is your place.

-We're now taking reservations for summer 2026 and beyond.
-Whether you're coming for Coachella, escaping winter, or just need a long weekend to reset, we'd love to host you.
+We're taking reservations for summer 2026 and beyond.
+Whether you're coming for Coachella, escaping a long stretch of work, or just need a long weekend to reset, we'd love to host you.

 This is more than a Coachella vacation rental or a Palm Springs getaway.
-It's a love letter to the desert, bottled into a house.
+It's a love letter to the desert, built into a house.
+Read more about how to prepare for your desert stay and what to expect when you get here.